 Okay, so you’re considering a drill press for DIY or a small workshop – but you’re unsure of which model to choose, what is the best benchtop drill press? or whether those benchtop models are even any good.
 Well, you’ve landed on the right page.
 We spent 18.5 hours over several days checking out every half-decent benchtop drill press we could find.
-What we uncovered could save you at least as many hours of brain-numbing research, countless lost dollars, and endless frustration at having chosen a compact drill press that just didn’t deliver as expected.
-These are our highest-rated benchtop drill press for home workshop and DIY
+What we uncovered could save you at least as many hours of brain-numbing research, countless lost dollars, and endless frustration at having chosen a compact bench drill press that just didn’t deliver as expected.
+These are our highest-rated benchtop drill press reviews for the home workshop and DIY.